 The military, intelligence, and diplomatic agencies of India, the US, and more are keen on encouraging and recruiting people who study Persian.

-5. Business opportunity and Huge economic benefits
+5. Business opportunities and Huge economic benefits

 6. You can benefit more from travel experiences